Raw, Gold Standard, Or Isolate: Which CBD Oil Is Right For You And Your Pet

 Distilled CBD oil has the most potential, and that’s why at Innovet Pet it’s our preferred extraction method.
 We prefer distilled because it allows us to create a formula that has the three most important cannabinoids in highly concentrated amounts (CBD, CBC, and CBG).

 Why we like high levels of CBG and CBC in our distilled CBD oil

-CBG has been directly linked to decreasing IBS, protecting neurons from degeneration, and inhibiting cancer cell development.
+CBG studies have shown it may be directly linked to decreasing IBS, protecting neurons from degeneration, and inhibiting cancer cell development.
 As well, CBG tested better than any other cannabinoid for inhibiting muscle contractions.

-While CBC has been directly linked to treatment of medical conditions that not why we prioritize it.
+While CBC may be linked to treatment of medical conditions, thats not why we prioritize it.
 CBC has been linked to promoting other cannabinoids more so than any other.

 That’s right, this little guy is heavily responsible for the entourage effect and creating a synergy between all the therapeutic compounds, so dosing is just as easy as it is with raw CBD oil.